-4.41.4.40.
-In case there is demand for video footage and audio material, a spokesperson should give a first statement for TV and radio stations simultaneously with or as soon as possible after issuing a first press release.
+- 4.40.
+In case there is demand for video footage and audio material, a spokesperson should give a first statement for TV and radio stations simultaneously with or as soon as possible after issuing a first press release. - 4.41.

-4.42.4.41.
 Spokespersons and technical briefers should state what is known, what is not known and what is being done to find out more information.
-They should refrain from speculating and issuing unconfirmed information at all times as this can harm the public's trust in the overall response and specifically in the public communication efforts.
-4.43.4.42.
-All statements should be recorded and the video should be made available via the organization's websiteweb site and social media channels, with a link to the video included in press releases to meet the needs of online and social media.
+They should refrain from speculating at all times as this can harm the public's trust in the overall response and specifically in the public communication efforts. - 4.42.
+All statements should be recorded and the video should be made available via the organization's web site and social media channels, with a link to the video included in press releases to meet the needs of online and social media.